Monday 9 a.m. - 8 p.m.

 Audio/Visual Equipment Availability and Fees

-Renters must make arrangements for Audio/Visual Equipment at the time of the reservation.
+Renters will need to request Audio/Visual Equipment at the time of the reservation.
+If audio/visual equipment is added after the reservation is approved, the renter is responsible for additional costs.
+Payment must be made before renter gains access of the room.
 Renters will have no access to the control room.

 - Wireless microphones $25